-Participation:
+Class Participation:

 Participation is more than just speaking in class.
 Being an engaged listener is to participate in a meaningful way.
-Participation also consists in engaging in your responsibility to find important information on the course outline, keeping track of due dates, submitting material on time, and keeping up with course content when you are unable to attend lectures.
+Participation also consists in engaging in your responsibility to find important information on the course outline, keeping track of due dates, submitting material on time, and keeping up with course content when you are unable to attend class, which includes watching recorded lectures.
 Of course, it also entails finishing the reading beforehand and preparing any questions you might have about the material.
-One benefit of participation is that it better enables you to understand difficult philosophical concepts, get clarity on others' arguments, and offers the opportunity to practice developing our own arguments.
 Your grade will be based on a combination of all these aspects of participation.